 Within 20 business days of receipt of the written response, the grievance officer shall make a decision by a preponderance of the evidence based on the report, the response, and any other information the grievance officer deems relevant.
-A copy of the decision will be e-mailed to both parties.
+A copy of the decision will be emailed to both parties.
 If a sanction is recommended against a staff member, the decision will be forwarded to Human Resources for further action.
-If a sanction is recommended against a faculty member, the decision will be forwarded to the decision will be forwarded to the decision.
+If a sanction is recommended against a faculty member, the decision will be forwarded to the dean of the faculty member's school for further action.

 Any party may submit a written request for appeal to the dean of the faculty or staff member's school ("reviewing officer") within seven calendar days from the date of the decision.
 The request for appeal must specifically set forth all grounds for appeal.
 General dissatisfaction with the outcome of the decision or an appeal for mercy is not an appropriate basis for an appeal.
-The nonappealing party will be e-mailed a copy of the appeal and may e-mail a response to the reviewing officer within seven calendar days from the date of the grievance officer's e-mail.
+The nonappealing party will be emailed a copy of the appeal and may email a response to the reviewing officer within seven calendar days from the date of the grievance officer's email.
 If submitted, the appealing party will be provided a copy of the response.